amitnaikd19/Docker_project/README.md

 This Repo is for Docker files
+to build image